-Students in this course must have either 1) taken Beginner Guitar, or 2) demonstrated their knowledge of the guitar to the course teacher prior to enrolling in the course.
+Students in this course must have either 1) taken Introduction to Guitar, or 2) demonstrated their knowledge of the guitar to the course teacher prior to enrolling in the course.
 Students will strengthen fundamental technique and learn more advanced techniques.
 The study of music theory, music history, and care and maintenance of the guitar will continue.
 Students will also perform in both small and large ensembles, as well as compose and/or arrange for a small ensemble.
 Students will apply their learning through weekly tests and performance with a concert at the end of the semester.
 Students must provide their own approved guitar.
 An acoustic guitar is recommended.
 Opportunities for school, community, or regional performances may be available.

+DANCE

+Note: Due to staffing and facilities, this course is only offered at Northwestern High School.

+• Dance 1 450100CW

+Dance elements, creative movement and social dances will be taught in this class, along with basic techniques and histories of ballet, modern, jazz, and basic choreography.
+No previous dance experience is required.

+• Dance 2 450200CW

+PREREQUISITE: Dance 1.